 In my vlog episode 11, vlogged about doing few chore around the house.
 One of the chore was replacing trim liner for my grass trimmer.

-So I thought it would be good opportunity for me to start experimenting with how-to video by making “How to replace Trim liner” video.
-Since most of the video was already shot for the vlog, it would easy for me to get started.
-My goal was to make the video helpful to other viewers who are also trying to replace the trim liner.
-I try to address all the issues that I went through as I trying to replace the trimmer myself.
-The result wasn’t too bad.
-It was bit of struggle since I never really made how-to videos before but I was able to push it through.
+I thought it would be a great opportunity for me to start experimenting with how-to videos by creating a “How to Replace Trim Liner” video.
+Since most of the footage was already shot for the vlog, it would be easy for me to get started.
+My goal was to create a video that would be helpful to other viewers who are trying to replace their trim liners.
+I attempted to address all the issues that I encountered while trying to replace the trimmer myself.
+The result was not too bad.
+It was somewhat of a struggle since I had never really made how-to videos before, but I managed to push through.
 Here is the result:

 At the end of the video, I put the link to parts I used in the video using Amazon Associate program.
 So the viewers can easier click on the link and purchase the parts that is needed.
 At the same time, I could get few dollar for commission if they purchase through the link I posted.
 It’s win win situation for both of us.
 My plan is to continue to make how to videos and trying to make the internet better place, at the same time, make few bucks.